"Wonder is the beginning of Wisdom"

 Children are born with a natural desire to explore and learn and we support them with this.
 We do this by creating an enabling environment (both physical and emotional) and through the relationships and interactions that the children experience.
 We do not plan ahead, rather we remain “in the moment” with the children as they explore and learn.
 We observe carefully, and enhance the learning whenever we spot a “teachable moment”.

-We have created a method of education that is a hybrid of Reggio Philosophies, the educational models in the UK and the works of Carl Rogers.
+We have created a method of education that is a hybrid of the Person Centred Approach, Ubuntu Philosophy and other Early Years Educational Models.

 The foundation for our education begins with love and respect for the child.
 This is the cornerstone for a life of emotional well-being and resilience.
 From here children learn to love themselves, others and life.
 This is the base for all other learning to take place.